National Care Service

-The National Care Service (NCS) is a proposed publicly funded system of social care in the United Kingdom which was partially introduced by the Labour government of Gordon Brown in 2010 but abandoned soon after when the coalition government of David Cameron and Nick Clegg came to power in May 2010.
+A National Care Service (NCS) is a proposed publicly funded system of social care for use in either England, Scotland or Wales.
+There have been different proposals for each of the three countries of the United Kingdom.
+A system in England was partially introduced by the Labour government of Gordon Brown in 2010 but abandoned soon after when the coalition government of David Cameron and Nick Clegg came to power in May 2010.
 Similar to the National Health Service, it would be free at the point of need and paid for through taxation.

+Social care in the United Kingdom is a devolved policy, with governments in Scotland, Wales, and Northern Ireland responsible for their own social care systems.
+Northern Ireland has had a publicly-funded social care system since 1973, when it was integrated with its healthcare system, as Health and Social Care.

-Since 2021, the proposal has been adopted by the devolved government of Wales, where it has been gradually introduced since 2022 over a planned ten-year period.
+In 2021, the proposal had been adopted by the Welsh Government, where it has been gradually introduced since 2022 over a planned ten-year period, extending beyond 2030.
 In 2021, the Scottish Government also announced plans to introduce the NCS through the National Care Service (Scotland) Bill, but in 2025 these plans were scrapped with the NCS provisions of the bill removed in favour of a non-statutory advisory board on social care.

-The UK Government has also resurrected plans to introduce the service since Labour's return to power under Keir Starmer in 2024, with Louise Casey tasked with leading an independent commission on how this could be set up and funded which is set to report back its first recommendations in 2026.
+The UK Government has also resurrected plans to introduce the service in England since Labour's return to power under Keir Starmer in 2024, with Louise Casey tasked with leading an independent commission on how this could be set up and funded which is set to report back its first recommendations in 2026.
+Starmer's successor Andy Burnham also backed the proposal in September 2026, though would raise the proposals at the next United Kingdom general election.

-Background
+Background and history

 The Labour government of Clement Attlee introduced a publicly funded system of health care with the establishment of the National Health Service (NHS) in 1948.
-The NHS covered social care until 1976, (Note: The NHS in Northern Ireland did not cover social care until 1973, when it merged with Northern Ireland's social care system to form Health and Social Care, which still provides free health and social care to this day.) when most social care services were transferred to local authorities.
-Since then, most people have had to pay for social care, with publicly funded social care still available to those who pass a means test in which examinees must prove a lack of wealth and a high need for care.
+Most people, however, have had to pay for social care, with publicly funded social care still available to those who pass a means test in which examinees must prove a lack of wealth and a high need for care.
 Publicly funded social care is also offered to some adults with "long-term complex health needs" through the NHS continuing healthcare scheme.

-History
+Social care in the United Kingdom is a devolved policy in Scotland, Wales, and Northern Ireland, with the Scottish Government, Welsh Government and Northern Ireland Executive each responsible for their own social care systems.
+Northern Ireland has had a publicly-funded social care system since 1973, when it was integrated with its healthcare system, as Health and Social Care.